mui/mui-x/docs/data/data-grid/editing/editing.md

 ### Stop editing

-Once a cell is in edit mode, any of the following interactions will stop the edit mode and, depending on the action, save or discard the changes made:
+Once a cell is in edit mode, any of the following interactions will stop the edit mode and, depending on the action, save or revert the changes made:

 - Pressing <kbd class="key">Escape</kbd> stops the edit mode and reverts the changes.
 - Pressing <kbd class="key">Tab</kbd> or <kbd class="key">Enter</kbd> saves the changes and stops the edit mode.